atosatto/dotfiles/README.md

 # Dotfiles

 Dotfiles are all those `.` files that sit in your `~` and customize your system.
 Here are mine.

-What I like about my dotfiles:

-- Nicely Organised
-- Multi-Platform MakeFile-based installer
-- Standard configuration for every machine I use

 # Installation